italiangrid/voms-testsuite/README.md

 # Run the `regression` test suite

-Execute the Robot Framework command-line passing the test certificates location in the certsDir variable
+Execute the Robot Framework command-line passing the test certificates location in the certsDir variable:

     pybot --variable certsDir:/path/to/certs regression